janyousssef/java-design-patterns/src/main/java/com/jan/abstractfactory/README.md

 # Abstract Factory Design Pattern in Java
+## Pattern
+The Abstract Factory design pattern is a creational pattern that provides an interface for creating families of related objects without specifying their concrete classes.
+It allows the client code to create objects without knowing their specific implementation details by using a common interface to create objects of different but related types.

+## Description
 This package is an implementation of the abstract factory design pattern in Java.
 It contains 3 interfaces: `Chair`, `Table`, and `Bed`.
 Each interface has 2 implementations, a Wooden version and a Sturdy version.
 For example, Chair is implemented by WoodenChair and SturdyChair.